gnuradio/gr-governance/aoa.md

 ## Clarification of Terminology

-* Under these Articles of Association we consider computer programs as free software, or "open source software", which the originator puts into the public domain free of charge and in an irretrievable manner.
-In doing so, the originator allows others the freedom to use the program for any purpose, to study how the program functions, to adapt it to his/her own needs, to copy it for others and to improve the program and make these changes available for the common good.
+* Under these Articles of Association we consider computer programs as free software, or "open source software", which the originator makes available under an Open Source Initiative (OSI) approved license.
+In doing so, the originator gives others the freedom to use the program for any purpose, to study how the program functions, to adapt it to his/her own needs, to copy it for others and to improve the program and make these changes available for the common good.
-* Developing free software in the sense of these Articles of Association consists of research and compilation of basic principles and concepts as well as their test by programming and test of free software which implement such concepts and basic principles.
+* Developing free software in the sense of these Articles of Association consists of research and compilation of basic principles and concepts as well as implementation of such concepts and basic principles.
-* "Software Defined Radio", or "SDR" for short, refers to the technology of building wireless or digital signal processing applications using software or programmable logic.
+* "Software Defined Radio", "Software Radio", or "SDR" for short, refers to the technology of building wireless or digital signal processing applications using software or programmable logic.
 * A "real-time" event is an event in which all participants are participating synchronously.
 Examples for real-time events include in-person meetings, or online meetings where all participants are connected via voice-over-IP